 Determination of [11C]CO2 fraction

 To measure the total blood radioactivity, the evaporation of [11C]CO2 from the sample must be prevented by collecting the blood into sample tubes containing NaOH.
 From another set of blood samples CO2 is removed by adding HCl and bubbling with nitrogen or argon gas.
 From these measurements the fraction of [11C]CO2 of the total blood radioactivity can be calculated.
-Depending on the tracer, venous blood samples may be sufficient for the metabolite analysis (Ng et al., 2013).
+Depending on the radiopharmaceutical, venous blood samples may be sufficient for the metabolite analysis (Ng et al., 2013).

 Effect on other metabolite fractions